amcharts/dataloader/readme.md

 ## Changelog

 ### 0.9.2
 * Added global data load methods that can be used to load and parse data by code outside plugin
+* Trim CSV column names
 * Translation added: Lithuanian

 ### 0.9.1